 9.5.e.
-If a posted vacancy is not filled within six (6) months of the established closing date, the appointing authority must re-post the vacancy prior to an appointment to the vacant position.
+If a posted vacancy is not filled within six (6) months of the established closing date, the appointing authority shall re-post the vacancy prior to an appointment to the vacant position.

 9.5.f.
-The vacancy posting requirements in this subdivision shall apply to all classified position vacancies except vacancies filled as a result of employees exercising bumping rights, demotions with prejudice and/or transfers for cause.
+The vacancy posting requirements in this subdivision apply to all classified position vacancies except vacancies filled as a result of employees exercising bumping or recall rights, demotions with prejudice and/or disciplinary transfers for cause.

 9.5.g.
-If an individual selected for a posted vacancy refuses the offer of employment, fails to report to work, or resigns or otherwise separates from employment within the first ten (10) work days of employment, the appointing authority is not required to repost the vacancy prior to making another appointment to the position provided that the appointment is made within thirty (30) days of the separation and the appointment is made from the pool of eligible applicants from which the first employee was hired.
-This time period supersedes the six-month limitation specified in subdivision e. of this subsection.
+If an individual selected for a posted vacancy refuses the offer of employment, fails to report to work, or resigns or otherwise separates from employment within the first ten (10) work days of employment, the appointing authority is not required to repost the vacancy prior to making another appointment to the position.
+Provided that the date and time of separation occurs within the first ten (10) work days and the appointment is made within thirty (30) calendar days of the separation and the appointment is made from the pool of eligible applicants from which the first employee was hired.
+This time period supersedes the six-month limitation specified in subdivision e of this subsection.